-Find affordable insurance that works for you in Washington.
+Find affordable auto insurance that works for you in Washington.
 Compare quotes from over 100 top companies.

 Across the Evergreen State, there are 174,731 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.
 Read on to learn how much auto insurance costs in Washington based on these variables.
 Then, submit your ZIP code above to see your top insurance quotes so you can hit the road knowing you have the best value insurance for your vehicle.

-Compare quotes from over 30 insurance companies that provide coverage throughout Washington.
+Compare quotes from dozens of insurance providers that offer coverage throughout Washington.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Unfortunately, Washington state drivers without a recent at-fault accident save only 23% on their car insurance premiums, on average — far below the US average of 32%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.